AlanLeverenz/Constructor-Word-Guess/README.md

 A Word Guess command-line game using constructor functions.

 ## What node app does
 Constructor-Word-Guess is a browser-less Node.js Command Line Interface application.
 It utilizes the *inquirer* NPM module to prompt the player for responses.
 The game asks the player to enter letters, one at a time, to complete a hidden phrase.
+The player has 15 guess attempts to win the game.
+A counter indicates how many guesses remain.

 ## Overview
 The game randomly picks from a list of 36 phrases, sourced from a list of over 6,000 Wheel of Fortune hidden phrases used on the show.
 The player is prompted to enter a letter.
 If it matches the same letter in the hidden phrase, the letter appears wherever it is positioned in the phrase.